x-vin/covidcures/docs/src/ayurvedic.md

 ## 1. AYUSH-prescribed medicinal herbs and their corresponding Ayurvedic remedies

 ### Objective:
-Prophylaxis and mitigation
+Prophylaxis and mitigation.

 ### System:
-Ayurveda
+Ayurveda.

 ### Can be used alongside other allopathic treatments:
-Should be possible in most cases, but needs to be verified
+Should be possible in most cases, but needs to be verified.

 ### Status of authorisation:
-Authorized by AYUSH Ministry, and based on scientific evidence
+Authorized by AYUSH Ministry, and based on scientific evidence.

 ### Protocol and treatment approach:
 The list of 20 published medicinal plants and other details are as follows: